fPrager/dogibo-alpha/readme.md

-# How to setup prsima and existing PostgreSQL
+# How to setup prisma and existing PostgreSQL

 1. write the schema.sql file
 2. setting up the database with the following command: